, or more fully, Invincible Super Man Zambot 3

 and Zambot 3

-.
+, for their descendants to use.
 Cue Monster of the Week

 Still, the show stands out because it isn't just